 Navient and Total and Permanent Disability (TPD) Discharge

 To qualify for the TPD Discharge through Navient, you’ll need to prove your disabled status through Veterans Affairs, your doctor, or the Social Security Administration.
-Then once your paperwork is approved, your loans will be moved to Nelnet, who serves as the DOE’s exclusive TPD Discharge servicer, and the remaining balance on your student loans could be wiped away entirely.
+Then once your paperwork is approved, your loans will be moved to Nelnet, who serves as the DOE’s exclusive TPD Discharge servicer.

 Navient and Other Student Loan Discharges

-Depending on your circumstances, you could be eligible for other student loan discharge programs.
+Depending on your circumstances, you might be eligible for other student loan discharge programs.
 Available Navient student loan discharge programs include:

 - School closure discharge